danielanthonyr/danielanthonyr.github.io/readme.md

 - uses `lit-html` for templating HTML pages in JS
 - webpack with hot-reload, babel, minify, gzip and uglify HTML/CSS/JS for production build
-- 6 pinned repositories in projects section fetched from GitHub GraphQL API

 ### Tools